hsqmlzno1/HATN/README.md

 ```

 ### Individual attention learning:
-The goal is to automatically capture pos/neg pivots as a bridge across domains based on PNet (similar with AMN), which provides the inputs and labels for NPnet.
+The goal is to automatically capture pos/neg pivots as a bridge across domains based on PNet (similar with [AMN](https://www.ijcai.org/proceedings/2017/0311.pdf), which provides the inputs and labels for NPnet.
 If the pivots are already obtained, you can ignore this step.

 ```
 python extract_pivots.py --train --test -s dvd [source_domain] -t electronics [target_domain] -v [verbose]